theboss1485/professional-README-generator/README.md

 ## Description

 My motivation for building this project was to gain experience with using both the inquirer package and NodeJS.
 I built this project so that I could write a meaningful JavaScript application and then learn how to invoke it via the command line, using NodeJS.
 This project solves the problem of a programmer needing to generate professional READMEs for his or her projects more quickly.
 This project lets the user enter in their responses to several questions and then creates a markdown file with those responses.
-In this project, I learned the basics of using the inquirer module, and run an application from the command line using NodeJS.
+In this project, I learned the basics of using the inquirer module, and how to run an application from the command line using NodeJS.

 ## Table of Contents (Optional)

 This README isn't that long, so N/A.

+## Notes to Grader

+This is the README that explains the function of this README Generator application.
+The sample README that is to be included in this application's files is under the name generatedREADME.md.
+Additionally, I decided to keep the file explorer open for the walkthrough video so that it would show the generatedREADME.md file appearing there successfully, and also so that I didn't have to pull it open to be able to open the generated README.

 ## Installation